Understand and Overcome Intimacy Avoidance

 Awareness: The First Step Toward Change

 The journey begins with simply noticing - becoming aware of when withdrawal visits, what invites it in, and how it moves through you.
-By gently exploring what's driving our withdrawal reactions - what we're really trying to protect ourselves from - we can begin to develop more conscious choices in how we respond to opportunities for intimacy.
+By exploring what's driving your withdrawal reactions - what you 're really trying to protect yourself from - you can begin to develop more conscious choices in how you respond to opportunities for intimacy.

-This awareness creates space between trigger and response, allowing us to choose connections that align more closely with who we want to be rather than being driven by automatic protective patterns.
+This curiosity opens a space between a trigger and your response, allowing you to choose connections that align more closely with who you want to be rather than being driven by automatic protective patterns.